-When purchasing, look for 100% pure cold pressed oil.
+When purchasing the pure oil or Argan oil products, look for 100% pure cold pressed oil on the label.

 I hope you have found this information on the uses of Argan oil in beauty to be helpful in your own natural beauty routine.
 It certainly is one of my favorite nourishing oils.

 Does Argan oil clog pores?

 No, as I mentioned above in the acne section, Argan oil is considered non- comedogenic, which means it doesn’t clog pores.

 The oil can easily last for up to two years if kept out of heat and direct sunlight.
 The oil usually comes in a light blocking bottle, so keep it in there and place in a cool spot.
 So, yes Argan oil can spoil, but it will last a long time if stored right.